About

-A chocolate company wants to register the mark DANKE for chocolate bars.
-A well-known European chocolate brand, the maker of MERCI chocolates, opposes the application.
-Their argument: both marks mean "thank you" (MERCI in French, DANKE in German) so consumers will be confused.
+A chocolate company wanted to register the mark DANKE for chocolate bars.
+A well-known European chocolate brand, the maker of MERCI chocolates, opposed the application arguing that both marks mean "thank you" (MERCI in French, DANKE in German) so consumers will be confused.

-The Trademark Trial and Appeal Board disagreed.
-The opposition was dismissed.
+The Trademark Trial and Appeal Board disagreed and dismissed the opposition.

 What Happened